dreymonde/MightyMapper/README.md

 ```

 #### Mapping enums
-**Mapper** can also automatically map enums with raw values, which is neat.
+**MightyMapper** can also automatically map enums with raw values, which is neat.

 ```swift
 enum Wood : String {